Suspension Analysis and Selective Continuation-Passing Style for Universal Probabilistic Programming Languages: Abstract

 \section{Abstract}

-Probabilistic programming languages (PPLs) make encoding and automatically solving statistical inference problems relatively easy by separating models from the inference algorithm.
-A popular choice for solving inference problems is to use Monte Carlo inference algorithms.
-For higher-order functional PPLs, these inference algorithms rely on execution suspension to perform inference, most often enabled through a full continuation-passing style (CPS) transformation.
-However, standard CPS transformations for PPL compilers introduce significant overhead, a problem the community has generally overlooked.
-State-of-the-art solutions either perform complete CPS transformations with performance penalties due to unnecessary closure allocations or use efficient, but complex, low-level solutions that are often not available in high-level languages.
-In contrast to prior work, we develop a new approach that is both efficient and easy to implement using higher-order languages.
-Specifically, we design a novel static suspension analysis technique that determines the parts of a program that require suspension, given a particular inference algorithm.
-The analysis result allows selectively CPS transforming the program only where necessary.
-We formally prove the correctness of the suspension analysis and implement both the suspension analysis and selective CPS transformation in the Miking CorePPL compiler.
+Universal probabilistic programming languages (PPLs) make it relatively easy to encode and automatically solve statistical inference problems.
+To solve inference problems, PPL implementations often apply Monte Carlo inference algorithms that rely on execution suspension.
+State-of-the-art solutions enable execution suspension either through (i) continuation-passing style (CPS) transformations or (ii) efficient, but comparatively complex, low-level solutions that are often not available in high-level languages.
+CPS transformations introduce overhead due to unnecessary closure allocations---a problem the PPL community has generally overlooked.
+To reduce overhead, we develop a new efficient selective CPS approach for PPLs.
+Specifically, we design a novel static suspension analysis technique that determines parts of programs that require suspension, given a particular inference algorithm.
+The analysis allows selectively CPS transforming the program only where necessary.
+We formally prove the correctness of the analysis and implement the analysis and transformation in the Miking CorePPL compiler.
 We evaluate the implementation for a large number of Monte Carlo inference algorithms on real-world models from phylogenetics, epidemiology, and topic modeling.
-The evaluation results demonstrate significant improvements across all models and inference algorithms.
+The evaluation results demonstrate significant improvements across all models and inference algorithms. \keywords{Probabilistic programming \and Static analysis \and Continuation-passing style.}